-CREST is a project-based awards scheme for the STEM subjects (Science, Technology, Engineering and Maths) run by the British Science Association.
+CREST is a project-based awards scheme for the STEM subjects run by the British Science Association.
 It links the personal passions of students to curriculum-based learning.

 CREST can link into work experience placements, after-schools clubs or numerous linked schemes.
 Students can investigate or design and make, research a subject, or design a science communication project.